MarkS2145/frontend_game/README.md

 1. __[]__ Keep score and save off, with user name the top three high scores to the server.
 1. __[]__ Add an initial velocity vector to the snake.

-1. __[]__ Refactor code to improve readiability, reduce variables and improve f() calls.
+1. __[]__ Refactor code to improve readability, reduce variables and improve f() calls.
-1.__[]__ Allow the user to specify the grid size.
+1. __[]__ Allow the user to specify the grid size.
 Currently, a global CONST is used to define it but some magic numbers exist in the code, although I tried to minimize this as I had this feature in mind when starting out.

-1. __[]__ Increase the snake velocity after n number of food units eaten.
+1. __[]__ Increase the snake velocity after "n" number of food units eaten.
-1. __[]__ Allow the user to specify easy, medium or hard for initial velocoty vector and resultant gameplay.
+1. __[]__ Allow the user to specify easy, medium or hard for initial velocity vector and resultant gameplay.
-1. __[]__ Improve css for better layout of status label and chnge font.
+1. __[]__ Improve css for better layout of status label and change font fro something more modern, or 80s style, in appearance.
-1. __[]__ have graphic elements for teh snake and the food.
+1. __[]__ have graphic elements for the snake and the food.
 E.g. head, body segment and tail segment(s) have different graphics that change when heading changes.

 ## Contributions Guidelines
 1. Not accepting contributions at this time as this project is used for my learning.